University of Minnesota College of Liberal Arts

-The University of Minnesota College of Liberal Arts (CLA) is the largest college of the University of Minnesota in the Twin Cities of Minnesota.
-Established in 1868, the College of Liberal Arts offers more than 65 majors and 70 minors to its more than 13,600 undergraduate students, as well as more than two dozen majors to its 1,500 graduate students.
-The various departments of the College of Liberal Arts are housed in several buildings located in both the East Bank and West Bank areas of the university's Minneapolis campus.
+The University of Minnesota College of Liberal Arts (CLA) is the largest college within the University of Minnesota Twin Cities campus.
+Established in 1868, the college offers more than 60 undergraduate majors and 70 minors, alongside over 30 graduate and professional degree programs.
+It serves a total student body of more than 14,000.
+The college's academic departments and research centers are distributed across 31 buildings located on both the East Bank and West Bank areas of the university's Minneapolis campus.